-Inheritance tax is usually due at 40% on the portion of an estate that exceeds £325,000.
+Inheritance tax is usually due at a rate of 40% on the portion of the estate that exceeds £325,000.

-An extra tax-free threshold of £150,000 – known as the residence nil-rate band – is available in certain conditions, including leaving the family home, or share of it, to children or grandchildren.
+An extra tax-free threshold of £175,000 – known as the residence nil-rate band – is available in certain conditions.
+These include leaving the family home, or share of the family home, to children or grandchildren.

 The percentage of any unused nil-rate band from the first death may be transferred to the surviving spouse or civil partner, allowing up to double the nil-rate band applicable at the date of the second death.

-- Do you have an up-to-date will that reflects your wishes and are you happy with its executors?
+- Do you have an up-to-date will that reflects your wishes, and are you happy with the choice of executors?